 Apple Watch Series 7 vs. Fitbit Charge 5: Compatibility, customization, and battery

-Both the Series 7 and the Charge 5 host interchangeable bands and customizable watch faces.
+The Series 7 and the Charge 5 host interchangeable bands and customizable watch faces.
 Apple Watch Series 7 has the Charge 5 beat in options.
 It comes in more colors, more materials, and offers more watch face choices.
 New colors for the Series 7 include midnight, starlight, green, blue, and (PRODUCT) RED.
 The Fitbit Charge 5 comes in three colors: black, lunar white, and steel blue.

 Apple Watch Series 7 vs. Fitbit Charge 5: Which should you buy?

 If you don't need smart features and are looking for advanced health and fitness monitoring at a great value, Fitbit Charge 5 is an excellent choice.
 It offers exciting new features and impressive battery life.
 At the end of the day, both wearables will keep you on the right track to health.
-The choice comes down to urgency, budget, and the features you need most.
+The choice comes down to budget and the features you need most.

 Apple Watch Series 7

 This savvy smartwatch features an extra-large display, a new keyboard, IPX certification, new customization options, and fast charging.